Dilyan-D/my-projects/README.md

-# Софтуерни разработки на Дилян Дянков / Dilyan Dyankov's software development
+# Dilyan Dyankov's software development
-Съдържа всякакви мои софтуерни разработки (някои незавършени), направени през годините. / Contains all types of programs of mine (some unfinished), developed throughout the years.
+Contains all types of programs of mine (some unfinished), developed throughout the years.